oracle/python-oracledb/doc/src/api_manual/connect_params.rst

     pooled DRCP or PRCP connections are implicitly released back to the DRCP or PRCP pool when either one of the methods :meth:`Connection.commit()` or :meth:`Connection.rollback()` are called.
-This attribute requires the use of DRCP or PRCP with Oracle Database version 23, or later.
+This attribute requires the use of DRCP or PRCP with Oracle Database 26ai, or later.
 See :ref:`implicitconnpool` for more information.

     This attribute is supported in both python-oracledb Thin and Thick modes.